N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Introduction

 \section{Introduction}

 Mobile manipulators, which integrate mobility and environmental interaction capabilities, hold significant promise for a wide range of real-world applications.
-By leveraging scene understanding~\cite{rana2023sayplan, hughes2022hydrarealtimespatialperception, rosinol2020kimeraopensourcelibraryrealtime} and navigation modules~\cite{zheng2025local, chai2024lf, chang2023goatthing}, these robots can reach the task area based on the task descriptions, and subsequently accomplish the task by executing pre-trained manipulation policies~\cite{fu2024mobile,chi2024universal,black2410pi0}.
+By leveraging scene understanding~\cite{rana2023sayplan, hughes2022hydrarealtimespatialperception} and navigation modules~\cite{zheng2025local, chang2023goatthing}, these robots can reach the task area based on the task descriptions, and subsequently accomplish the task by executing pre-trained manipulation policies~\cite{intelligence2025pi_, kim2024openvla, chi2023diffusion}.
+While this modularity is efficient, it introduces the challenge of determining which pose is suitable to execute manipulation policy.
+Typically, this is treated as a geometric search.
+Existing methods~\cite{wu2025momanipvla, wu2025moto} calculate the geometric feasibility of a grasp, using tools like Inverse Reachability Maps (IRM)~\cite{vahrenkamp2013robot}, to ensure the target object is physically reachable.
+However, geometric search is insufficient for modern learning-based manipulation policies due to their extreme sensitivity to initial base poses.
+A grasp may be kinematically feasible, yet the policy may fail simply because the observation falls outside the training data distribution.
+While a recent work~\cite{yang2025mobi} attempt to take training data distribution into consideration, it is less practical due to the reliance on pre-built scene representation and prohibitively slow inference speed.

-However, existing works mainly focus on enhancing navigation and manipulation independently, while not giving sufficient attention to the interplay between them.
-In this paper, we identify an inherent misalignment between navigation and manipulation, which significantly reduces the task success rate.
-Specifically, due to factors such as joint limitation and training data distribution, the performance of the manipulation policy is sensitive to the initial pose from which execution begins.
-Meanwhile, navigation merely focuses on guiding the robot to task areas without considering which initial pose is preferable for executing the manipulation policy.

-The most direct solution would be to develop an end-to-end model handling both navigation and manipulation~\cite{yang2024pushinglimitscrossembodimentlearning}, thereby avoiding challenges in inter-module coordination.
-However, due to the inherent complexity of both navigation and manipulation, the design, training, and data collection for such end-to-end models remain an open problem.
-An alternative approach within modular frameworks is to enhance the robustness of the manipulation policy.
-However, visuomotor policies are sensitive to viewpoint changes~\cite{heo2023furniturebench}, necessitating data collection from various initial poses throughout the task area~\cite{gu2022multiskillmobilemanipulationobject}, which is costly.

-In this paper, we propose a simple but effective transition module, named N2M (Navigation-to-Manipulation), serving as a bridge between navigation and manipulation.
-As depicted in Fig.~\ref{fig: overview}, after reaching the task area, the robot is transferred from the end pose of navigation to an initial pose that is preferable for executing the manipulation policy, thereby improving the task success rate.
+We introduce N2M (Navigation-to-Manipulation) that systematically reformulates the base positioning problem to be practical and \textit{aware of the policy}, naturally overcoming limitations of previous methods.
+We demonstrate that our policy-aware approach bridges the critical gap between navigation and manipulation, substantially increasing overall success rates compared to existing works.

-We identify five fundamental challenges for bridging navigation and manipulation, and propose our corresponding solutions.
+We first analyze five fundamental challenges for solving the policy-aware base positioning problem, and propose our corresponding solutions.